nysuri/nysuri/README.md

 🚀 **Software Developer | Educator**

-My name is Alim and I'm a software develoeper interested in developing SaaS applications.
+My name is Ali and I'm a software develoeper interested in developing SaaS applications.

 I Recently built **FileShare**, a platform that lets users **easily upload, share, and manage files securely**.
 Check it out <a href="https://github.com/nysuri/file-share" target="_blank">here</a>